fieldtrip/website/tutorial/nirs_singlechannel.md

 Analyses can be conducted in many different ways and in different orders, depending on the data and on the experimental design.
 We will first introduce you to a standard order of analysis steps, which you can subsequently try out step-by-step in this tutorial.

-The following order of steps provide a good standard approach for analysing fNIRS data (see Fig 1 for an overview:
+The following order of steps provide a good standard approach for analyzing fNIRS data (see Fig 1 for an overview:

 - read data & trim off non-experimental time windows
 - remove bad channels (not covered in this tutorial, because we focus on one channel only)